RalphA17/knowingYou/README.md

 #knowingYou

-#This is project I created during my own time using C# on Visual Studio.
+#This is project I created during my own time using C# on Microsoft Visual Studio.

 #This project is designed to ask the user simple questions and subtract their age from the current year.